GeorgescuAlina/proiect_final_testare_manuala/README.md

 #### 1.1.3 Exit criteria defined

-1. **Implement Personalized Recommendations for Users:**
+## 1. Implement Personalized Recommendations for Users:

-   - **Algorithm Validation:** Ensure that the personalized recommendation algorithm has been validated and meets the defined accuracy and performance criteria.
-   - **User Testing:** Conduct user testing to verify that the personalized recommendations are well-received and effective in a real-world scenario.
+- **User Testing:** User testing has been conducted, and feedback indicates a positive response to personalized recommendations.
-   - **Integration with UI:** Confirm that the personalized recommendations have been seamlessly integrated into the user interface and are visually appealing.
+- **Integration with UI:** Personalized recommendations are seamlessly integrated into the user interface and have a visually appealing presentation.
-   - **Documentation:** Ensure that documentation for the implemented feature, including any necessary user guides or system manuals, is complete.
+- **Documentation:** Complete documentation, including user guides and system manuals for the personalized recommendation feature.

-2. **Introduction of the Product Comparison Option:**
+## 2. Introduction of the Product Comparison Option:

-   - **Functionality Testing:** Verify that the product comparison option functions as intended and meets the defined criteria for comparison.
+- **Functionality Testing:** The product comparison option functions as intended, meeting all defined criteria for comparison.
-   - **User Testing:** Conduct user testing to ensure that the product comparison feature is user-friendly and aligns with user expectations.
+- **User Testing:** User testing confirms that the product comparison feature is intuitive, user-friendly, and aligns with user expectations.
-   - **Integration with UI:** Confirm that the product comparison option has been seamlessly integrated into the user interface and provides a smooth user experience.
+- **Integration with UI:** The product comparison option is seamlessly integrated into the user interface, providing a smooth user experience.
-   - **Documentation:** Ensure that documentation for the implemented feature, including any necessary user guides or system manuals, is complete.
+- **Documentation:** Complete documentation, including user guides and system manuals for the product comparison feature.

-3. **General Exit Criteria for Both Stories:**
+## 3. General Exit Criteria for Both Stories:

-   - **Regression Testing:** Perform regression testing to ensure that the new features have not negatively impacted existing functionality.
+- **Regression Testing:** Regression testing has been successfully performed, ensuring that new features have not negatively impacted existing functionality.
-   - **Code Review:** Conduct a thorough code review to ensure adherence to coding standards and best practices.
+- **Code Review:** A thorough code review has been conducted, confirming adherence to coding standards and best practices.
-   - **Performance Testing:** If applicable, conduct performance testing to ensure that the new features do not negatively impact system performance.
+- **Performance Testing:** Performance testing, if applicable, has been conducted to ensure that the new features do not negatively impact system performance.
-   - **User Acceptance:** Obtain user acceptance and sign-off, confirming that the implemented features meet user expectations and requirements.
+- **User Acceptance:** User acceptance has been obtained, and users have signed off, confirming that the implemented features meet their expectations and requirements.
-   - **Deployment Readiness:** Ensure that the code is ready for deployment and all necessary deployment procedures are documented.
+- **Deployment Readiness:** The code is ready for deployment, and all necessary deployment procedures are documented.

 #### 1.1.4 Test scope